-Scandinavia celebrated its first building awarded with PEFC project certification as Mäihä, a wooden apartment block, was unveiled at the Seinäjoki Housing Fair in Finland, July 2016.
+Scandinavia celebrated its first building awarded with PEFC project certification as Mäihä, a wooden apartment block, was unveiled at the Seinäjoki Housing Fair in Finland this July.

 Lakea Oy, the company responsible for the construction of the building, received their PEFC certificate at a special ceremony before the start of the Housing Fair.

 The certificate was issued by DNV GL, an independent certification body responsible for verifying the origin of the materials throughout the construction project, from the start to the finish.

 “With it being the first PEFC-certified property in the Nordic countries, this building project has been both interesting and challenging,” said Pia Tilli, DNV GL's Sales and Marketing Manager, during the certificate giving ceremony at Seinäjoki.

 “The origin of wood in both the structure and the small wooden features has been cleared and secured,” Ms. Tilli continued.

 “The high quality and their refusal to compromise is clear to see in the beautiful finishing and final output.
 And despite the tight schedule, this PEFC project was completed as planned.”

 Mäihä was built with modules made of PEFC-certified cross laminated timber (CLT) provided by Stora Enso.
 The modules were prefabricated in Hartola mill, ready for assembly in the construction site.
 The prefabricated elements include windows, doors and kitchen units.

 In all, 990 m³ of timber was used for the building structure, exterior cladding, other structures, fixtures and decor.